 Ailsa Chang is an award-winning journalist who hosts All Things Considered along with Ari Shapiro, Audie Cornish, and Mary Louise Kelly.
 She landed in public radio after practicing law for a few years.

 Chang is a former Planet Money correspondent, where she got to geek out on the law while covering the underground asylum industry in the largest Chinatown in America, privacy rights in the cell phone age, the government's doomed fight to stop racist trademarks, and the money laundering case federal agents built against one of President Trump's top campaign advisers.

-Previously, she was a congressional correspondent with NPR's Washington desk.
-She has covered battles over Supreme Court nominees, healthcare, immigration, gun control and the federal budget.
+Previously, she was a congressional correspondent with NPR's Washington Desk.
+She covered battles over healthcare, immigration, gun control, executive branch appointments, and the federal budget.

 She was also the recipient of the Daniel Schorr Journalism Award, a National Headliner Award, and an honor from Investigative Reporters and Editors for her investigation on how Detroit's broken public defender system leaves lawyers with insufficient resources to effectively represent their clients.

 In 2011, the New York State Associated Press Broadcasters Association named Chang as the winner of the Art Athens Award for General Excellence in Individual Reporting for radio.
 In 2015, she won a National Journalism Award from the Asian American Journalists Association for her coverage of Capitol Hill.